cov19zharc/cov19zharc.github.io/termsofuse.md

 		* 7) Please don’t expose any information that will incur risk to your personal safety in this form.

-	* 2.Upload New Data
+	2. Upload New Data

 	* Contributors can submit more contents about COVID-19 by filling in the “Upload New Data” form.
 	* What kind of contents should contributors submit?
-    *

     		* 1) Contents regarding COVID-19 in Chinese-speaking region.